Wick-rotations of pseudo-Riemannian Lie groups: Preliminaries

+The left-invariant metrics on a real Lie group $G$ are in bijections with the pseudo-inner products on the Lie algebra $\mathfrak{g}$.
+So we shall always work with a pseudo-inner product $g$ on the Lie algebra and induce a left-invariant metric on the Lie group by:

 We note that for a compact Lie group $G$, we can always complexify it to a complex Lie group: $G^{\mathbb{C}}$, such that $G\subset G^{\mathbb{C}}$ is a real form, by using the universal complexification group.
-Thus starting from a compact Lie group with a left-invariant metric we naturally have a candidate for a holomorphic Riemannian Lie group. \\
+In particular starting from a compact Lie group with a left-invariant metric we naturally have a candidate for a holomorphic Riemannian Lie group such that $G\subset G^{\mathbb{C}}$ is a real form.
+Recall that the universal complexification group of a real Lie group $G$, is a pair: $(G^{\mathbb{C}}, \eta)$, where $\eta$ is a real Lie homomorphism: $G\rightarrow G^{\mathbb{C}}$, satisfying the universal property (see for instance \cite{Neeb}).
+For example the pseudo-orthogonal groups: $O(p,q)$ has universal complexification group $O(p+q,\mathbb{C})$.